zx80/flask-simple-auth/docs/DOCUMENTATION.md

 to JSON, expecting a list or a dictionary.

-If one parameter is a dict of keyword arguments, all remaining request parameters are provided into it, as shown below:
+If one parameter is a dict of keyword arguments, all remaining request parameters are added to it, as shown below:

 ```python
 @app.put("/awesome", authorize="ALL")